magicleap/ml1-spectator-mode/README.md

 - URP / HDRP

 ## Getting Started
 With a headset and an external camera hooked up to your computer, you can follow the following steps to create or add a spectator view to your project.
-This guide will use the sample scene under _SpectatorMode/PunSpectatorView, which can be both be built to the headset and run on standalone.
+This guide will use the sample scene under _SpectatorMode/Scenes/PunSpectatorView, which can be both be built to the headset and run on standalone.
+Together we will:

 1) Create a co-location network experience.
 2) Use a desktop client to render a virtual camera mapped to the Magic Leap's position.
 3) Combine the virtual and physical camera streams using OBS.

 *Prerequisites:*
-* Magic Leap Unity SDK / Package -- If you need assistance configuring your Unity project to build to a Magic Leap headset, check out the ["Getting Started In Unity Guide"](https://developer.magicleap.com/en-us/learn/guides/unity-setup-intro).
+* Magic Leap Unity SDK / Package -- If you need assistance configuring your Unity project to build to a Magic Leap headset, check out the [Getting Started In Unity Guide](https://developer.magicleap.com/en-us/learn/guides/unity-setup-intro).
 The versions are outdated, but the core steps are the same.

 ### Create A Co-Location Network Experience
 The PunSpectatorView scene includes a pre-configured co-location experience.
 To learn how to create your own using our cross-platform network anchor package, view the com.magicleap.spectator.networkanchors [README](https://github.com/magicleap/com.magicleap.spectator.networkanchors/tree/main).

+1. In addition to the other standard setup steps for Lumin, make sure you change the default certificate location to your personal magic leap certificate folder -- under Project Settings > Player > Lumin > Publishing Settings > ML Certificate.
-1. Build the PunSpectatorView scene to your Magic Leap device.
+2. Build the PunSpectatorView scene to your Magic Leap device.
+If the first build fails due to an error with the Spout plugin, run the build again and it should work.
+This is a bug we will address in a future release.

 ### Create the Desktop Spectator Client
 We will use the Desktop client to render the Virtual Content.
 To match the virtual content's position with the external camera, we will create a virtual camera that can follow the network position of the Magic Leap.

-1. Switch your project to Standalone and set the Graphic API to the one specified by your O.S., listed in the [Requirements](requirements) section.
+1. Switch your project to Standalone and make sure the Graphics API under Project Settings > Player > Standalone is the one specified by your O.S. listed in the [Requirements](requirements) section.
 2. The sample scene already has the NDI Components needed to stream to OBS, so you can skip the "Create the NDI Rig" section.
-If you are building your own scene from scratch, follow the next section.
+If you are building your own scene from scratch, follow that section.
-3. You can now play the scene in standalone within Unity and connect to the headset client by:
+3. You can now connect the scene in standalone Unity and the headset client by:
     1. Running the scene in the ML device.
     2. Playing the scene in Unity -- the console should show you connecting to the Photon room and 2 players being inside it.
-    3. Pressing the bumper on the ML Controller will start the localization process -- the cube in the scene should turn into a sphere, indicating the clients have localized.
+    3. Pressing the bumper on the ML Controller will start the localization process -- the cube in the scene should turn into a sphere at your controller position, indicating the clients have localized.
+The service status bar should show that the clients have been connected and are now sharing network coordinates.
-    4. Pressing the "1" key will switch which camera view is being streamed to OBS -- to set up OBS, head to the "Combine Camera Streams Using OBS" section.
+    4. Pressing the "1" key on standalone will switch which camera view is being streamed to OBS -- to set up OBS, head to the "Combine Camera Streams Using OBS" section.

 #### Create the NDI Rig
 1. In the NetworkAnchorsExample scene, create a new Empty GameObject, name it NDIController.